The 'Christmas comet' is back for another visit. Here's how to see it.

 "The odds are against seeing it with just your eyes, though there is no harm in trying," Jay Pasachoff, an astronomer at Williams College in Williamstown, Massachusetts, said in an email.
 You'll have better luck with a telescope or wide-field binoculars, he said — just be sure to find a viewing place away from lights that might interfere with your night vision.

 Wirtanen's position is constantly changing.
-Right now it appears to be near the Pleides, a star cluster in the constellation Taurus.
+Right now it appears to be near the Pleiades, a star cluster in the constellation Taurus.

 For specific instructions on how to locate the comet in the sky, astronomers at the University of Maryland have prepared a set of star charts.
 If you'd rather not try your luck outdoors, the Virtual Telescope Project is using its robotic telescopes for a free live-stream of the comet on Tuesday at 5 p.m.
 ET.